The Band Saw Vs. Table Saw Debate

 With a range of different types available, your table saw should depend on your budget, predicted projects, and space and access that you have available in your workshop.

 - Far more versatile than band saws when it comes to woodworking, the table saw is often the main tool used in most workshops.
 Its ability to perform repetitive tasks makes it a great choice for those who view woodworking as more than just a hobby;

-- Standard table saws feature a height-adjustable blade, adding to its versatility.
-This blade can be heightened or lowered to perform a number of cuts including a dado, groove or tongue.
+- Standard table saws feature a height-adjustable blade, adding to their versatility.
+This blade can be heightened or lowered to perform a number of cuts including a dado, groove, or tongue.